XenoEmblems/Alcove/README.md

 # Alcove
 Wordpress website built for the Indie Band Alcove.

-Created and Edited with the TA-Music Wordpress Theme with custom CSS.
+Created and Edited using the TA-Music Wordpress Theme with custom CSS.

 http://themeart.co/free-theme/ta-music/